wp-plugins/wp-photo-album-plus/readme.txt

 == Changelog ==

+= 1.7.1 =
+* There is now a simple self-explaining way to recover from an interrupted regeneration of thumbnail images.
+* Fixed a typo in admin_styles.css.
+* Parent album Names rather than Id's are listed in the Manage Albums table.
+* Parent Id's can be --- separate ---.
+They do not appear in the generic album where all albums are listed with a parent set to --- none ---, and are especially ment for use as parent albums (covers) for single albums in posts or pages with correct breadcrumb display.
+* When displaying a blog with more than one post using an album, only the first album was displayed.
+This has been fixed.
+You can still have only one album per page/post.
+* When displaying an album in a page or post, you can now overrule the default full size.
+* You can now set the order of photos in an album to the default setting from the Options page.
+* You can now specify whether photos may be enlarged to meet the Full Size crteria.
+Turning off this feature (recommended) will speed up the start of slideshows with hundreds of photos.

 = 1.7 =
 * Slideshow did not work when having non-standard permalink structure.
 * Fixed a layout issue around page header and breadcrumb.